-Our specialized pediatric intensive care unit (PICU) is staffed 24 hours a day, seven days a week by pediatric intensivists and hospitalists.
+The specialized pediatric intensive care unit (PICU) at Lehigh Valley Reilly Children's Hospital is staffed 24 hours a day, seven days a week by pediatric intensivists and hospitalists.
 These specialists have expert training to care for the unique needs of critically ill or injured children.
 They are available to respond to your needs or questions and include you in every treatment decision.

 PICU physicians work closely with other pediatric subspecialists to deliver the exact level of care your child needs.
 Plus, our highly educated PICU nurses are certified in pediatric advanced life support.
 They are specifically trained to deliver intensive care to kids with compassion.

 What is a PICU?

 In the PICU, your child will receive intensive nursing care and constant monitoring of vital signs.
 We offer therapies that are specific to kids including machines to help kids breathe (ventilators).

 Parents can rest assured that we will meet all the needs of their seriously ill or injured child in the PICU.
 The unit has a higher nurse-to-patient ratio so children can receive constant attention and care.